latifyildirim/Hands-On-AWS/2023_02_21_Cloudwatch/README.md

   - Alarm state trigger : In alarm
   - Select an SNS topic :
     - Create new topic
-      - Create a new topic… : Clarus-alarm
+      - Create a new topic… : Latif-alarm
       - Email endpoints that will receive the notification… : <your email adress>
     - create topic